 I posit that Anna Crowe, Malcolm’s wife, shares the same ability to see and speak to the dead.
 Because Anna is a background character with minimal screen time, the hints and allusions are easy to dismiss.
 Viewers spend the majority of the film focusing on Cole and Malcolm and forget there are other characters who may have these abilities.

 Let’s focus on what these abilities are.
 During Cole’s infamous “I see dead people” revelation to Dr. Crowe, he lists three “rules” that govern the departed.

 - They only see what they want to see, and

 - They don’t know they’re dead

-The ghosts wander the Earth while seeking justice or closure.
+The ghosts wander the Earth seeking justice or closure.
 They’re oblivious to the plight of other spirits.
 Only living ghost-seers like Cole can see them all.
-Finally, because they’re in a state of denial about their deaths, they filter out oddities like not being able to do what normal humans can (e.g. opening doors and moving chairs).
+Because they’re in a state of denial about their deaths, they filter out oddities like not being able to do what normal humans can (e.g. opening doors and moving chairs).